 5. WHERE CAN I STAY IN THE ALBERNI VALLEY?

-Port Alberni is known for its beautiful, warm summers.
+Port Alberni is known for its beautiful warm summers.
 Consider booking a campsite with one of our partners.
 Experience the rugged West Coast lifestyle by camping near lakes, rivers, mountains, and giant old-growth forests.
-We encourage you to BOOK SOON as this is always one of Port Alberni's busiest weekends.
-Don't be disappointed!
+We encourage you to BOOK SOON as our area is often booked heavily during the high season time frames.
+We have purposely scheduled the events for 2018 outside of the major long-weekends so that our guests (you) can have more choice for places to stay.

-Check out or Shaw TV coverage from the 2016 No. 7 Challenge.
+Check out Shaw TV's coverage from the 2016 No. 7 Challenge.

 Getting to Port Alberni